Polish academics protest ‘fundamentalist’ education minister

 In a lecture last year during a scholarly conference, he argued that modern society’s message that women can first pursue a career “and then maybe a child … leads to dire consequences.”

 “The first child is not born at the age of 20-25, but at the age of 30.
 When the first child is born at the age of 30, how many of these children can be born?
-These are the consequences of explaining to a woman that she does not have to do what God has called her to do,” said Czarket, whose own wife has a Ph.D. in biology and also teaches at his university.
+These are the consequences of explaining to a woman that she does not have to do what God has called her to do,” said Czarnek, whose own wife has a Ph.D. in biology and also teaches at his university.

-They also said they oppose Czarnek’s nationalism, which has manifested itself in his support for the extreme far-right in Lublin, where he was previously the governor, and in anti-Ukrainian rhetoric.

-“A hard-headed and aggressive nationalist who deliberately manipulates historical facts, is to watch over the reliability and credibility of scientific research and knowledge passed down to future generations,” says the document signed by the scholars.